 Who would have thought that we would dip twice, a second year running, into a lockdown Seder?
 So what I want to say to everybody in our community and beyond, whether we are alone, or with closest family only; whether we have kept our health during the last year, or whether there has been illness; or whether, sadly, there is

 The family moved to London in 1963, where he attended University College School, specialising in classical and modern languages.
 He further developed his love of literature when reading English at King’s College Cambridge (1976-9).
 After two years teaching and social work in Israel and England he took a PGCE at Goldsmith’s College, London.

 Already deeply involved in Jewish life, he trained for the rabbinate at Leo Baeck College London, receiving ordination in 1987, and continued his studies to gain a further rabbinic qualification from his teacher Dr. Aryeh Strikovsky in Israel.

 Since then he has worked as rabbi of the New North London Synagogue and has taken a leading role in the development of the Masorti Movement for traditional non-fundamentalist Judaism in England.
 In 2008 he was appointed Senior Rabbi of Masorti Judaism in the UK.

-Jonathan is married to Nicky Solomon; they have three children and a dog and enjoy family life, gardening and animals.
+Jonathan is married to Nicky Solomon; they have three children and a dog.
+He loves plants, animals, people, and woodland and mountain walks.